These frosted pumpkin cookies are soft, fluffy, and topped with a sweet pumpkin-spiced frosting—the perfect fall dessert.

 Combine flour, baking powder, baking soda, cinnamon, nutmeg, ground cloves, and salt; set aside.

-Add pumpkin, egg, and 1 teaspoon vanilla to butter mixture, and beat until creamy.
+Cream the 1/2 cup of butter and white sugar in a medium bowl.
+Add the pumpkin, egg, and 1 teaspoon vanilla to the butter mixture and beat until creamy.
+Mix in the dry ingredients.

 Ingredients